The Banks of the Yellowstone River Otter Exhibit

-In addition to viewing otters and fish, visitors will see invertebrates and amphibians including the seldom seen, seclusive Western Tiger Salamander and learn how the introduction of lake trout has affected cutthroat populations.
+In addition to viewing otters and fish, visitors can see invertebrates and amphibians including the seldom seen, seclusive Western Tiger Salamander and learn how the introduction of lake trout has affected cutthroat populations.
 Also on exhibit, is one of the most common reptiles in Yellowstone Park, the Western Terrestrial Garter Snake.
 In addition, the exhibit is home to two Columbia spotted frogs and a rubber boa (snake).

-tters are a favorite among wildlife watchers.
+Otters are a favorite among wildlife watchers.
 These water mammals are very social and are always at play.
 They inhabit the shorelines of lakes and rivers.
 Their main food source is the cutthroat trout, whitefish and clams.
 Click here to meet the otters.

 Arctic grayling is a species of freshwater fish in the salmon family.
 They are found throughout the Arctic and Pacific drainages in Canada, Alaska, and Siberia, as well as the upper Missouri River drainage in Montana.

 They are an important species in Yellowstone National Park, upon which many other species depend.
 They provide an important source of food for an estimated 20 species of birds, and mammals including bears, river otters, and mink.

 Amphibians are an important part of Yellowstone’s aquatic and terrestrial ecosystems.
 Many of Yellowstone’s reptiles, birds, mammals, and fish prey on larval and adult amphibians and amphibians, in turn, eat a variety of vertebrate and invertebrate species.